General assignment information#

 Paste your notebook URL in the CourseWorks Assignment.

 Engaging with comments left in Google Colab is more than welcome.
-After the late submission deadline for a given Homework passes, the solution will be shared.

-Note: In-class exercises will not be graded.
+In-class exercises will not be submitted/graded.

 Common issues#